 Ethics in Medicine

-Within the history of medicine in the United States, the identification of ethical standards for the profession predates even the idea of educational standards for medical schools or residency programs[1].
+Within the history of medical education, the identification of ethical standards for the profession predates even the idea of educational standards for medical schools or residency programs[1].
 The American Medical Association (AMA) was first created in 1847 with the primary goal of raising ethical standards of medicine in the United States.
 In 1858 the AMA Counsel of Ethical and Judicial Affairs was established in order to implement an ethics code for the American medical profession.
-Both of these institutions arose before the Association of American Medical Colleges was founded in 1876, before the first residency program was established at Johns Hopkins Hospital in 1889, and before the Flexner Report was published to assess the quality of medical education in the Unites States in 1910.[2]
+Both of these institutions arose before the Association of American Medical Colleges was founded in 1876, before the first residency program was established at Johns Hopkins Hospital in 1889, and before the Flexner Report was published to assess the quality of medical education in the Unites States in 1910.
+In other countries around the world there was a parallel identification of ethical standards in the profession of medicine[2].
 It stands that medical education in the modern era has prioritized patient-centered and ethical care since its inception.

 Intrinsically linked to the ethics of medicine, is the physician’s role as a healer- not simply one that cures disease.
 It is the interplay between this role and nonmaleficence that allows physicians to strive to identify the goals of treatment for each individual person they are caring for.
 The management of end-of-life care is an often-cited example of the above.
 An experienced, non-maleficent physician will help guide each individual person and their family through these challenging and difficult decisions.
 In so doing, the bioethical principles of nonmaleficence autonomy, beneficence, and justice are also fulfilled.
 These principles have been established and promoted as the core institutional values of the medical profession for decades.
 During training, medical students and residents must learn not only the abstractions of physiology and pathology, but also the humanism embodied in their chosen profession.